 …do not speed!

-I don’t get it why some tourists in Iceland have such urge to speed.
+I don’t get why some tourists in Iceland have such an urge to speed.
 You enjoy the views the best when you are taking it slowly, without rushing, and definitely without speeding.
 Unfortunately, not everyone thinks like that.
 This is what we got to experience on our road trip in Iceland.

 For example, one idiot took us over three(!) times by driving like a maniac in the national park area.
 Not only was he speeding 120 km/h, he was also causing many close-call situations.
 Two times he caused a close-call to us, with the second situation risking also a third car and a couple of cyclists.
 What a f*cker.
 We even wrote down the license number as we meant to turn him in.
 But we didn’t, after all.
 I know, we definitely should have.